acoustid/acoustid-server/acoustid/web/pages/webservice.md

 submit new audio fingerprints and their corresponding metadata to the database.
 Multiple fingerprints can be submitted in one call.

 Submissions are processed asynchronously by a background job.
-However, this normally only takes a few seconds, so if your application needs to get the imported AcoustIDs back, you can use the `wait` parameter to wait until the submissions are imported.
-It is not guaranteed that the submissions will be imported on time, so your application must be able to handle the case when the submission is still in the "pending" status.
-You can look up the status of the pending submissions later.
+If you need to wait for the submission to be successfully imported, you need to do it on the client side by checking the submission status endpoint.

 While you can submit a fingerprint without any metadata, it is not very useful to do so.
 If the file has embedded MusicBrainz tags, please send the MusicBrainz